carpentries-incubator/workflows-nextflow/episodes/05-processes-part2.md

 - "Use the `publishDir` directive to save result files to a directory."
 keypoints:
 - "Outputs to a process are defined using the output blocks."
-- "You can group input and output data from a process using the tuple qualifer."
+- "You can group input and output data from a process using the tuple qualifier."
 - "The execution of a process can be controlled using the `when` declaration and conditional statements."
 - "Files produced within a process and defined as `output` can be saved to a directory using the `publishDir` directive."
 ---